cpdhleague/Guide-book/_posts/2025-12-28-longshot-decktech.md

 **The Goblin Package**
 I run a light version of this to support **Battle Hymn** and providing blockers, but you can lean all the way in.
 * **Why play it?** You want more board presence and blockers.
 * **Key Inclusions:** **Brightstone Ritual** becomes a premier ritual here. **Skirk Prospector** turns extra goblins into more mana to help storm off. **Mogg War Marshal** makes 3 bodies for two mana. **Goblin Surprise** and **Seize Opportunity** buff your board to let any small tokens get in for increased damage.
 Casting Goblin Surprise the turn after you’ve played **Empty the Warrens** is usually game over.
-I'll also note that I think Skirk Prospector may be good enough to include in the main deck without a full Goblin Package.
-I'm currently testing him out to see how he does.
+* I'll note that Skirk Prospector may be good enough to include in the main deck without a full Goblin Package.
+I'm currently testing him.

-{% include card-grid.html cards="Brightstone Ritual, Skirk Prospector, Mogg War Marshal, Goblin Surprise, Seize Opportunity, Empty the Warrens" %}
+{% include card-grid.html cards="Brightstone Ritual, Skirk Prospector, Mogg War Marshal, Goblin Surprise, Empty the Warrens" %}

 **The Dragon Package (Dragon's Approach)**
 I’ve seen many pilots playing with the **Dragon’s Approach** package.
 It’s not one that appeals to me because relying on spells for 60% of your damage makes you much weaker to counterspells.
 However, if this appeals to you, here is how to make it effective: